 While it depends on whether you're painting just a room's worth of trim or the whole house, it's likely less than you think.
-Most people buy just a quart or a gallon of trim... paint, rather than the many gallons required when painting room walls.
-One quart will cover two doors, 150 feet of long/narrow trim such as crown molding or baseboards, or 50 feet of stair railings.
+Most people buy just a quart or a gallon of trim paint, rather than the multiple gallons required when painting room walls.
+One quart will cover two doors, 150 linear feet of long/narrow trim such as crown molding or baseboards, or 50 feet of stair railings.

 What is the best paint finish for trim?